 Students will be introduced to the terminology, roles, and rules of the courtroom.
 This will include some of the basic rules of evidence, the burden of proof, and the differences between civil and criminal cases.
 Learning will be reinforced through observation and role-play.
-Students will demonstrate their understanding of by participating in scripted cases and mini-court cases based upon fairy-tales.
+Students will demonstrate their understanding of by participating in scripted court cases.

 Students will work together to prepare a case for trial where each student will play a role as either a plaintiff, witness, defendant, and/or attorney.
-The class will include two trials so all students will have an opportunity to play the role of an attorney.
 Throughout the process, students will demonstrate and enhance their understanding of courtroom procedures, courtroom roles, and legal strategies.

 - Freedom of the Press: Reading and Understanding the News

 Students will learn about the importance of a free press as one of our Constitutional protections and its role as a watchdog over government.
 Students will be challenged to read, analyze a recent news story, and discuss issues of reliability, bias, and opinion.
 Students will compare and contrast U.S. restrictions on the press with those in other countries.

 Students will be assigned to read two major newspapers each week and one major international new source (online).
 They will be asked to identify what they believe are three of the most important news stories each week.
 We will discuss the news story as a class, which may include a review of background information necessary to understand the story.
 The concept of a free press, media ethics, how media has changed with technology, and how to research material on the Internet will also be discussed.

 Students will examine various issues concerning citizenship in an interactive seminar: How does one become a citizen?
 Is the naturalization process fair?
 What are the rights and responsibilities of citizenship?
 What are the current controversies concerning illegal immigration?
 What is the importance and meaning of good citizenship mean?